ansible/tox-ansible/README.md

 └── tox.ini
 ```

-Individual molecule scenarios can be added to collection's extension directory to test playbooks, roles, and integration targets.
+Individual `molecule` scenarios can be added to the collection's extension directory to test playbooks, roles, and integration targets.

-In order to present each `molecule` scearios as an invididual `pytest` test a new `helper` file is added.
+In order to present each `molecule` sceario as an invididual `pytest` test a new `helper` file is added.

 ```python
 # tests/integration/test_integration.py